About the Trust

 PA to Head of Conservation

-Hannah began working at the Trust at the start of January 2012.
-Her main role is as David's P.A and alongside general office tasks she helps organise meetings, education events, talks and training days.
-Another part of Hannah’s role is telling the "Wings of Change" story to children in schools and youth groups.
+Jo began working at the Trust in June 2014.
+Her main role is as David's P.A and alongside general office tasks she organises training courses, education events, meetings and talks.
+Another part of her role is telling the "Wings of Change" story to children at schools and youth groups.

 Jackie started with the Trust at the beginning of February 2009 as Admin Officer working three days a week prior to taking on the role of Office Manager.
 She wanted to obtain an overview of the various administration tasks undertaken by the Trust so that she can offer help and support to other members of staff.